 - Higher blood flow, which means more efficient and effective dialysis

-- Lower infection rates because there are no manmade, foreign body materials involved
+- Lower infection rates because there are no foreign materials involved

 - Lower risk of blood clot formation

-- Grafts may be placed in the lower or upper arm or the thigh.
+- Grafts may be placed in an arm or thigh

-- Typically matures faster than a fistula, so patients can undergo dialysis sooner.
+- They typically heal faster than a fistula, so patients can undergo dialysis sooner

 - It’s a viable option for those whose kidney disease has progressed so rapidly that the time delay of healing from a fistula or graft is not an option.

-- It can be used in patients who have problems with fistula or graft surgery.
+- It can be used in patients who have problems with their fistula or graft.

 Complications can include infections, narrowing of the veins and a higher risk of blood clots.